Biography and CV

-Rosenthal received a BFA from the University of Louisville’s Hite Art Institute and a BA in History from Smith College.
-National exhibitions include Oceanside Museum of Art, KMAC Contemporary Art Museum, the Griffin Museum of Photography, Filter Space Gallery in Chicago, Spalding University, and Manifest Gallery, Cincinnati.
+Rosenthal earned a BA in History from Smith College in Northampton, MA and a BFA from the University of Louisville’s Hite Art Institute.
+She has exhibited at the Oceanside Museum of Art, KMAC Contemporary Art Museum, the Griffin Museum of Photography, Filter Space Chicago, Spalding University, and Manifest Gallery.
 Her photographs have been published in Shadow and Light Magazine and Manifest Gallery Photography Annuals and collected by 21c Museum Hotels.
-She held residencies at Residency Unlimited and Pioneer Works in Brooklyn, New York.
-Originally from St. Louis, Missouri, Rosenthal lives in Louisville, Kentucky.
+She is a member of the artist collective, Memory Is A Verb.
+Rosenthal currently lives and works in Louisville, Kentucky.

 Rosalie Rosenthal - CV